• Skip to main content

 This Turkish style scrambled eggs with tomatoes and peppers, is often served in the pan.
 No need for plates!
 We LOVE dipping bread right into the same pan.
 Get ready to eat more bread for sure!
 Breads like bazlama, simit or Ramazan pidesi go really well with it.

-When serving it for breakfast, it is a must for Turkish people to serve Turkish tea on the side.
+When serving it for breakfast, in Turkish food culture, it is a must to serve Turkish tea on the side.

 Alternatively, we sometimes serve it with Turkish orzo rice pilaf especially when we are having it for lunch or dinner.
 Obviously, the best companion for this meal is either a glass of cold ayran, yogurt drink or a bowl of refreshing cacik dip.
 The BEST meal for hot summer days.